Early Childhood Education

 Pre-requisites: ENL1813S

 Music and movement are part of children's daily experiences.
-In order to support children's learning and development, educators integrate a variety of music and movement opportunities throughout the day.
+To support children's learning and development, educators integrate a variety of music and movement opportunities throughout the day.
 Students actively explore the pedagogical value of music and movement experiences in early learning settings.

 Practical learning experiences support the integration of theory and professional expectations in a variety of early learning settings.
-Students practice observational skills and assist in the facilitation of routines and transitions.
+Students practice observational skills and guide children through all routines and transitions.
 Students also reflect on their emerging knowledge and skills in developing responsive relationships with children and families.

 In early learning settings, the guidance of children's behaviour requires the use of a proactive approach designed to support children's development and well-being.
 Students explore various factors that have an influence on the interactions and behaviours of children in early learning environments through evidence-informed strategies.
 Students review strategies and techniques to assist them in modifying the physical, social and emotional environment to support all children's learning and development.